jehokang/RepData_PeerAssessment1/PA1_template.md

 ## 60 2012-11-29  0.00000
 ## 61 2012-11-30 34.11321
 ```

 ## Are there differences in activity patterns between weekdays and weekends?

+Plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days.

 ```r
 act <- cbind(act, week = factor(ifelse(weekdays(act$date) %in% c("Saturday", "Sunday"), "weekend", "weekday")))